 When discussing the pension age rise, you’ll often hear people complaining that we will work until we drop.
-There are also some people that have no intention of retiring, but very few people will tell you they have their pension all planned out.
-But with so many changes happening, it’s worth finding out more about your pension and how recent changes might alter your plans for retirement.
+There are also some people who have no intention of retiring, but very few people will tell you they have their pension all planned out.
+With so many changes happening, it’s worth finding out more about your pension and how recent changes might alter your plans for retirement.

 I decided to look into the reason behind the argument.
-Most people ignore the reasons for increasing the pension age; that the current scheme could be way to expensive and outdated.
+Most people ignore the reasons for increasing the pension age; that the current scheme could be way too expensive and outdated.